 A resident shouldn’t have to worry about having unauthorized guests in their living space.
 Similarly, a business owner shouldn’t worry about a building resident or residential guest entering a restricted area.

 How to set up an office visitor management system

-Setting up an office visitor management system depends on the specific software and hardware you choose.
+Setting up an office visitor management solution depends on the specific visitor management software and hardware you choose.
 However, there are a few essential steps you should keep in mind when selecting and setting up a system.

-Key considerations for choosing and installing an office visitor management system:
+Key considerations for choosing and installing a workplace visitor management system:

 - Decide whether to go wired or wireless for the hardware.
 Wired hardware requires you to configure wiring and electricity between the device and the building’s office units.
-Meanwhile, wireless visitor management systems work over the internet or Bluetooth, and they don’t need extensive wiring –– you just need to plug them into a power source.
+Meanwhile, wireless visitor management software works over the internet or Bluetooth, and doesn’t need extensive wiring –– you just need to plug it into a power source.